tegbessou/tasting/README.md

 Create an api resource for each representation

-- [ ] Remove Participant entity
+- [X] Remove Participant entity
-  - [ ] Store only id (email) of participant in tasting, same for owner
+  - [X] Store only id (email) of participant in tasting, same for owner
   - [ ] When user is created dispatch an event then we need to update information in tasting if it's email is present

-- [ ] When a participant is invited to taste:
+- [X] When a participant is invited to taste:
-  - [ ] we should create a read model invitation with all needed information
+  - [X] we should create a read model invitation with all needed information
-  - [ ] we should create add information of participant in read model tasting
+  - [X] we should create add information of participant in read model tasting

-Domain is okay verify all type and methods, and value object
+- [X] Handle invitation when user doesn't exist just don't save targetName

+- [X] See all event in tasting and verify if they need to update read model
+- [X] Finish to separate resource and clean existing code